Baveeth/Voice_Assistant/README.md

 # Voice_Assistant
-Build a model like alexa
+Build a model like alexa using python libraries